angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 :card[Careful Study], I sideboarded out some of my discard spells but now I realized I am playing against a deck that is also playing countermagic.
-Luckily they were able to put :card[Iona, Shield of Emeria] in the graveyard but not reanimate it back before I could resolve :card[Thassa’s Oracle].
+Luckily they were able to put :card[Iona, Shield of Emeria] in the graveyard but not reanimate it back before I could resolve :card[Thassa's Oracle].

 #### Round 3 vs Derek Toth on Urza Echo.
 Win (2-0)